RCAH Regulatory and Compliance Resources

 The mock survey team will share an aggregated report of overall findings from all participating hospitals both in our state and on a national level with our program to guide funding priorities for our grant work plan.

-If interested in participating in this program, contact the Rural Health Office.
+If you are interested in participating in this program, contact the Rural Health Office.

-Our Washington State Medicare Rural Hospital Flexibility (Flex) Grant program is partnering with HealthTech to provide training opportunities designed to support CAH needs surrounding hospital survey readiness.
+The Washington State Medicare Rural Hospital Flexibility Grant program has partnered with HealthTech to provide training opportunities designed to support CAH needs surrounding hospital survey readiness.
 Our program provides financial support for this series, ensuring that you have access to valuable resources, subject matter experts, and training opportunities.